 + Explaining Militancy Among Minorities (2019)

 When does militancy emerge among minorities?
 Arguing that existing frameworks fall short in explaining the variation, this paper presents an understudied but relevant dynamic and develops a formal model to illustrate the political conditions influencing minority militant mobilization.
-Minorities face the threat of indiscriminate retaliation if violent transgressions are committed by someone from their community.
+Minorities face the threat of indiscriminate retaliation from others if violent transgressions are committed by someone from their community.
 Insufficient protection from this threat incentivizes minority members to police their group in order to prevent militancy from emerging within their community.
 The strategic tensions in this protection-group policing dynamic occur within the minority group and between the minority group and the state.
 I thus develop a formal model to study how state capacity and state willingness can influence the onset of minority militancy.
 The model can account for the variation in the types of militancy and also counterintuitively demonstrates how low-capacity states can provide a less conducive environment for minority militancy than high-capacity states.

 + Partisan Alignment and Security Outcomes: Evidence from Turkey (2019) (with Deniz Aksoy)

 We explore the extent to which local governments’ partisan affiliation influences local level security outcomes where the national government is in conflict with domestic militant groups.
 Do localities where the local government is controlled by the party in national government (i.e., government aligned localities) experience more or less violence than others (i.e, opposition aligned localities)?
 To answer this question we use data on local election results and geocoded data on attacks conducted by the Kurdish militant group PKK in Turkey.
 Using a regression discontinuity design, we compare the volume of militant attacks in districts where the mayoral candidates affiliated with the party in national government and the main Kurdish opposition party narrowly lost or won local elections.
 The regression discontinuity allows us to credibly estimate the impact of local governments’ partisan affiliation on local levels of violence.

 WORKS IN PROGRESS